 This is not a novel concept.

 But what about kids using food in art?
-It's a topic that lots of people are talking about, thanks to the rather spectacular headline (and a TV news item) "Playdough use offends Maori" (though it was later retitled as "Playdough controversial amongst Maori").
+It's a topic that lots of people are talking about, thanks to the rather spectacular headline (and a TV news item) "Playdough use controversial amongst Maori" (though it was later retitled as "Playdough controversial amongst Maori").

 The predictable reaction occurred in the comments, mostly from people reacting to only the headline.
 Political correctness gone mad!
 How dare Maori ban playdough!
 Stop being so precious!